-All Employees, except Probationary and First (1st) and Second (2nd) Year Apprentices and those on commercial / or institutional work who have indicated at time of hire that they do not wish to have these deductions made, employed on work falling within the scope of this Collective Agreement agree to have deducted from their wages, for each hour or portion thereof worked, the following amounts in respect to the Ironworkers Supplementary Pension Trust Fund.

-(i) For each straight time hour worked - \$1.00 (\$2.00 for Industrial Work only)

-- (ii) For each hour worked at time and one-half \$2.00 - (iii) For each hour worked at double time \$2.00 hereinafter referred to as the Trust Administrator.
+- All Employees, except First (1st) and Second (2nd) Year Apprentices, Travel Card members working as Temporary Foreign Workers from the United States of America and those on commercial / or institutional work who have indicated at time of hire that they do not wish to have these deductions made, employed on work falling within the scope of this Collective Agreement agree to have deducted from their wages, for each hour or portion thereof worked, the following amounts in respect to the Ironworkers Supplementary Pension Trust Fund.
+For Travel Card members working as Temporary Foreign Workers the contributions under article 21A will be added to the amount contributed to the Health and Welfare Fund on behalf of these workers. - (i) For each straight time hour worked \$1.00 (\$2.00 for Industrial Work only) - (ii) For each hour worked at time and one-half \$2.00 - (iii) For each hour worked at double time \$2.00 hereinafter referred to as the Trust Administrator.
 Such contributions to be forwarded by the Employer to the Trust Administrator in time to arrive no later than the 15th day of the month following the month in which the wages were earned, accompanied by a completed remittance form showing the amount of contributions and Social Insurance Number for each employee.
 One copy of the Remittance form is to be mailed to the appropriate Local Union.
 For those Employers whose payroll is paid out by direct deposit, these contributions will be direct deposited by the Employer.